MichaelCurrin/netflix-assistant/README.md

 # Netflix Assistant
 > A tool to help search and filter shows and movies on Netflix using the ReelGood API.

+_Note: This project no longer works on remote environments like Netlify.com but it still works as a local app on localhost._

-ReelGood is a site which provides listing of TV shows and movies across many online services, including Netflix.
+**ReelGood** is a site which provides listing of TV shows and movies across many online services, including Netflix.
 They have a great GUI on their website which is easy to navigate and they also use an API as part of this.
 I wanted to build my own show guide reports, so I pull data from their API with client-side JS and render it on a website.

 ## Setup and run